devnull-cz/c-prog-lang/modules/getchar.md

 # getchar()

-- `getchar` function reads one character from the process standard input and returns its value as an `int`.
+- `getchar` function reads one character from the standard input and returns its value as an `int`.
 	- When it reaches end of input (for example, by pressing `Ctrl-D` in the terminal), it returns `EOF`